INFURA/ipfs-copy/MigrationExistingUsers.md

 make install
 ```

+Or by downloading a [pre-built binary](https://github.com/INFURA/ipfs-copy/releases/tag/v1.0.0) from the release page.

 ### Run it
 The `ipfs-copy` command will read your file with all the IPFS hashes (CIDs) and pin them to your Infura IPFS project in parallel with multiple workers for optimal performance.